guangjinpan/guangjinpan.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Welcome to my homepage.
 I received my B.E. from the School of Communications and Information Engineering at Shanghai University, China in 2018.
-I am currently studying for Ph.D. degree in the School of Communication and Information Engineering, Shanghai University.
+I am currently studying for Ph.D. degree in the School of Communication and Information Engineering, at Shanghai University.
 My advisor is Prof. Shugong Xu from GREAT Lab.
+I would like to express my sincere gratitude to Prof. Shugong Xu for his guidance in my research, and to Prof. Shunqing Zhang for his academic mentorship.

 My research interest includes,
 - Wireless XR Transmission / Wireless Metaverse / Semantic Communications